Residence in Mexico

 The application process for a temporary Mexican residence visa is divided into two parts and works the same as in the United States.
 So, forget about traveling to Mexico as a tourist and then, once you're in the country, falling in love, deciding to become a resident.
 You can't.
 You must return to your country of residence and proceed through the embassy.
 So, the two parts of the process are going to the embassy and then continuing in Mexico with the procedure explained here:

-* Note: The consular visa affixed to your passport is not the Mexican residence visa you applied for.
+Note: The consular visa affixed to your passport is not the Mexican residence visa you applied for.
 This visa is only required to apply for temporary Mexican residency upon arrival at the Mexican airport.
-It allows you to enter Mexico as an emigrant, not a tourist, and therefore, you can apply for Mexican residency within 30 days of your arrival.
+It allows you to enter Mexico as an emigrant, not a tourist, and therefore, you are entitled to apply for Mexican residency within 30 days of your arrival.

 Anyone intending to move to Mexico for a period longer than six months must have a valid Mexican residency or Mexican residence permit, depending on the length and purpose of their stay.
 Foreigners wishing to settle in Mexico permanently must have a Mexican permanent residence card.